-The Choice to Live God's Way - vv1-2
+1 The Choice to Live God's Way - vv1-2

-Blessed is the one who does not walk in step with the wicked or stand in the way that sinners take or sit in the company of mockers, 2 but whose delight is in the law of the LORD, and who meditates on his law day and night.
+Blessed is the one who does not walk in step with the wicked or stand in the way that sinners take or sit in the company of mockers, but whose delight is in the law of the LORD, and who meditates on his law day and night.

 The first word is "blessed."
 Some of your translations may say "happy" or "fortunate" or something like that.
-Probably the word they use does not matter very much.
-One of the two ways to live is much better for people than the other way.

-The real explanation is in the last verse.
+"Blessed" means someone God favours, someone God takes care of.
+We see this in the last verse.
 Take a look at verse 6 - For the LORD watches over the way of the righteous, but the way of the wicked leads to destruction.

-This is why one person is blessed and happy, and not the other: Because the LORD watches over the way of the righteous.
+This is why one person is blessed and happy, and not the other: because the LORD watches over the way of the righteous.
 "Watches over" does not just mean God is watching, or that God knows.
 God watches the wicked as well, he knows what they are doing.
+"Watches over" is what shepherds do for their sheep, they guard them and take care of them.

-This last line tells us that God is acting for the righteous, he is making things work for them, and that is why they are blessed and fortunate.
+This last line tells us that God is acting for the righteous, he is making things work for them.
+That's what "blessed" means.

-Back to verses 1-2 - Blessed is the one who does not walk in step with the wicked or stand in the way that sinners take or sit in the company of mockers, 2 but whose delight is in the law of the LORD, and who meditates on his law day and night.
+Back to verses 1-2 - Blessed is the one who does not walk in step with the wicked or stand in the way that sinners take or sit in the company of mockers, but whose delight is in the law of the LORD, and who meditates on his law day and night.

 These lines describe a single choice - I will not live my life in sinful ways, I will live my life in God's ways.
-That's the choice as simply as it can be made, and that is the person that's blessed.
+That's the choice as simply as it can be made, and that is the person that is blessed.

-In more detail, "I will not live by the advice of those who defy God, I will not take the style of those who ignore God, I will not keep company with those who mock God and his people.
-Instead I will obey what God has said, I will think about his words, and I will live in his ways."
+In more detail, "I will not live by the advice of those who defy God, I will not take the lifestyle of those who ignore God, I will not keep company with those who mock God and his people.

+Instead, I will obey what God has said, I will think about his words, and I will live in his ways."
 In Psalm 1, that is a single choice.
 The human race is divided into those who make that choice, and those who do not.
 Psalms are for those who make that choice.